Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Two numerical methods

-Note that the above problem is an optimal control problem of MKV dynamics, if we view $(X^{y_0,z}_t,Y^{y_0,z}_t)$ as the state and $(y_0,z)$ as the control.
+with \emph{initial} condition $X^{y_0,z}_0 = \xi \in L^2(\Omega, \cF_0, \PP; \RR^d),$ $Y^{y_0,z}_0 = y_0 (X_0).$ We purposely omitted the dependence of $B,F,$ and $\sigma$ on $t$ to shorten the notations.
+Note that the above problem is an optimal control problem of MKV dynamics if we view $(X^{y_0,z}_t,Y^{y_0,z}_t)$ as the state and $(y_0,z)$ as the control.
 It is of a peculiar form, since the control is the initial value and the volatility of the second component of the state as functions of the first component of the state.
 Under suitable conditions, the optimally controlled process $(X_t,Y_t)_t$ solves the FBSDE system~\eqref{eq:MKV-FBSDE-general} and vice-versa.

 Due to its special structure, the above MFC problem does not fit in the framework we have analyzed in Section~\ref{sec:approx-result}.
 However, for numerical purposes, we can still apply the first method described above, see \S~\ref{sec:method-1}: we consider a finite-size population, replace the the controls (namely, $y_0$ and $z$) by neural networks, discretize time, and then use SGD to perform the optimization.
-In Section \ref{sec:numres} below, we illustrate the performance of this method on MKV FBSDEs coming from MFGs, game models for which we cannot use the first method, see Section~\ref{sec:numres}.
+In Section \ref{sec:numres} below, we illustrate the performance of this method on MKV FBSDEs coming from MFGs, i.e. game models for which we cannot use the first method.

+\begin{remark} The qualitative analysis of the error due to a plain Euler scheme applied to \eqref{eq:MKV-FBSDE-2forward} could be approached by the stability results of \cite{han2020convergence}.
+Indeed Theorem 1 therein provides an upper bound in terms of the shooting error of the Euler scheme in the forward direction, while their Theorem 2 addresses the control of this error in terms of approximations of higher order derivatives of the solution.
+Combined with the approximation of the interactions using finite-size population sample means followed by the use of SGD, these upper bounds should hold in the present set-up. \end{remark}